wp-plugins/whatsapp-contact-form-7-integration/readme.txt

 Search for WART on github

-= In the free version, why is the system not sending me a WhatsApp when I submit the form? =
+= Why is the system not sending me a WhatsApp when I submit the form?

 You should double check your WhatsApp credentials are correct, there is no checking involved, if the contact form fails to send, your credentials are probably incorrect!

-<a href="http://www.wassame.com/plugins/whatsapp-contact-form-7/?source=wordpress-wacf7">Buy Upgrade</a>

 == Changelog ==